 Programmes / Doctorate and PhD Programmes / Doctor of Philosophy (PhD) in Sustainable Built Environments / Module Descriptors

-In this module, the students will learn advanced modelling techniques to simulate and optimise the performance of different components used in buildings.
-Integration of renewable energy resources will also be addressed, e.g. solar and wind.
+In this module the students will learn advanced modelling techniques to simulate and optimise the performance of different components used in buildings.
+Integration of passive and low energy design will also be addressed, e.g. solar and wind.
 The integrative effect of these components will also be studied.
-This includes both thermal and fluid modelling for some components as well as mathematical modelling and optimisation for control systems.
-One or more commercial software packages will be used, e.g. IES, MATLAB and/or HOMER.
+This includes both thermal & fluid modelling for some components as well as mathematical modelling and optimization for the control systems.
+One or more commercial software packages will be used, e.g. IES

 This module aims to provide students with the latest research development, knowledge and skills needed for creating healthy, comfortable and productive indoor environments.
 Students will acquire the ability to conduct independent research and/or to practise as consultants in the industry on topical issues that include indoor air quality (IAQ) and thermal conditions, ventilation, sources and IAQ modelling, particle characterisation, indoor air chemistry, environmental tobacco smoke, IAQ purification strategies, the effects of biological agents, and infectious disease transmission and control.

 This module offers an in-depth look at natural light performance and design in the built environment.
 It aims to provide advanced knowledge on various aspects related to design issues and strategies, the effect of daylighting on occupant performance, calculations methods and visual comfort evaluation.
 The module will also highlight the role of electrical lighting and investigate ways to compromise its use with daylighting systems.

 This module tackles aspects related to the impact of environmental economics and policy on the built environment and the appropriate ways of regulating economic activity.
 Students will also establish an understanding of the role of markets and regulations in determining acceptable amounts of pollution levels that lead to achieving a socially-desirable environment.